ghiggi/gpm_api/docs/source/installation.rst

 			conda create --name gpm-api-dev python=3.9 --no-default-packages

-	* Activate the GPI-API conda environment:
+	* Activate the GPM-API conda environment:

 		.. code-block:: bash

 			conda activate gpm-api-dev

-Run GPI-API on Jupyter Notebooks
+Run GPM-API on Jupyter Notebooks
 ==================================

-If you want to run GPI-API on a `Jupyter Notebook <https://jupyter.org/>`__, you have to take care to set up the IPython kernel environment where GPI-API is installed.
+If you want to run GPM-API on a `Jupyter Notebook <https://jupyter.org/>`__, you have to take care to set up the IPython kernel environment where GPM-API is installed.

 For example, if your conda/virtual environment is named `gpm-api-dev`, run: